juanjsebgarcia/faas-cache-dict/README.md

 ```

 ## Limitations
+- The amount of data storage will be less than the set limit as the dict has internal
+state data (lru/ttl/etc.) which consumes a small fraction of the limit.
 - Performance degrades with size, you will need to test this for your use case.
 Though
  in most circumstances this will be much faster than performing a network call to an
  external cache.